michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 42. And as they brought him near, the devil cast him down and bruised him: and Jeshu rebuked that unclean spirit and healed the youth and gave him to his father.

-43. And they all wondered at the majestyRabutha. of Aloha.
-And while every one wondered at all which Jeshu did, he said to his disciples,
+43. And they all wondered at the majesty

 44. Treasure these words in your ears; for the Son of man is to be delivered into the hands of men.